By Charles Morgan and Hubert Walker for CoinWeek….

 Off of Gold

-On April 5, 1933, President Roosevelt issued Executive Order 6102.
+On April 5, 1933, President Franklin Delano Roosevelt issued Executive Order 6102.
 The controversial order is familiar to many who collect gold coins or invest in gold bullion, and is often perceived as an example of tyrannical executive overreach.
 When the order was announced, the USA was in an intractable financial position.
 Hard currency standards rendered foreign governments unable to defend their currencies against speculation and unable to capitalize banks, which were failing right and left.
 In the United States, Americans faced similar problems – vast unemployment, undercapitalized banks, and the contraction of the banking system.
 The government needed the flexibility to create money in order to stimulate the economy, and in order to do so, President Roosevelt and his advisors thought that America had to get off of gold.

 The seizure of privately-held gold was made legal by the Roosevelt Administration’s interpretation of the Trading with the Enemy Act of 1917 after the passing of the Emergency Banking Act of 1933.
 The order was designed and implemented with the help of Republican Treasury Secretary William H. Woodin.
 The order went into effect in the immediate aftermath of the federally-mandated national bank holiday.
 Under penalty of harsh fines and potential imprisonment, save for a few specific exceptions, Americans and American institutions handed over their physical gold (including coins) and gold monetary instruments.
 The government immediately revalued the seized gold, thus devaluing the dollar and beginning the development of modern monetary policy that exists to this day.